-ITC to reexamine decision made in HTC patent complaint against AppleAlex Wagner - Deputy Managing Editor, News Desk
+ITC to reexamine decision made in HTC patent complaint against AppleAlex Wagner - Editorial Director of News and Content

 Back in October the International Trade Commission issued a ruling on a complaint from HTC alleging that Apple was guilty of infringing on four of the Taiwanese firm's patents, saying that there had been no violation by Apple.
 However, the ITC has now decided to take a second look at a portion of that ruling, announcing that it will reexamine the findings with regard to one of the four patents in the case.
 When asked for a comment on this news, an Apple spokesperson repeated the company's previous statement, saying "competitors should create their own original technology, not steal ours."